Last updated: Wednesday, March 3, 2021

 Undertake a review of naming practices and establish a policy that governs the naming of campus spaces.

-Review our advancement strategies with the aim of adopting more inclusive fundraising practices.
+Review fundraising strategies with the aim of adopting more inclusive practices.

 Conduct an accessibility audit to identify and remove physical barriers and ensure campus is inclusive and accessible to people of all abilities.